zikrya/Personal-Expense-Tracker/README.md

 ### Development Protocol
 * Prior to each major product change, the team will gather to discuss the necessity of the change and the impact the change will have.
 The team will then incorporate the anticipated change in the timeline and adjust as necessary.
-* For each product change, the Technical Writers will document the reason for the change through our working Google Document.
 * To communicate the launch to the audience, the team will present biweekly updates and demos on larger updates to show E2E flow.
-At the start of development, we will have smoke tests.
+At the start of development, we will try to have smoke tests.
 * The Technical Program Manager will work alongside the Product Manager to form a contingency plan if there are issues with the launch.
-The Product Manager will also develop formal OKRs to measure success prior to launch.
-* All updates and manuals will be outlined on GitHub and the working Google Document.
+* All notes will be outlined on GitHub Projects or the working Google Document.
-* The Product Marketing Manager/Presenter’s launch plans are halted due to awaiting the next steps from the instructor.